Important to stay up to date on Notices to Mariners in World War Two so you don’t stray into a minefield

 Aerial photograph of British destroyer HMS Highlander (H44) underway.
 Rayner spent a number of months as her CO.

 D.A.
 Rayner was an officer in the Royal Navy Volunteer Reserve during World War Two.
 They wore wavy stripes on their uniforms and were called, with condescension, the “the Wavy Navy”.
 There was also the Royal Naval Reserve consisting of masters and mates of merchant ships.
-It was said that the RNVR were gentlemen trying to become officers and the RNR were officers trying to become gentleman.
+It was said that the RNVR were gentlemen trying to become officers and the RNR were officers trying to become gentlemen.

 Rayner compiled an outstanding record in World War Two becoming the only RNVR officer to command a Royal Navy escort group in the Atlantic.
 His memoir, Escort, is rich in stories of his life at sea in the war, each one more amusing than the one before.
 Escort is one of the best naval memoirs I have ever read.
 It is beautifully written (the English really know how to write English), funny, very sad at times, and brutally honest.
 I certainly give it five stars.
 Escort is truly a must read.